samaripov/PaceMates/Backend/tests/README.md

 - ✓ Renders the landing page for unauthenticated users
 - ✓ Redirects authenticated users to index

+### GET /todo/new
+- ✓ Renders the login for unauthenticated users
+- ✓ Renders the new todo form for authenticated users

+### POST /todo/create
+- ✓ Persists new todo in the DB if the use is logged in
+- ✓ Does not persist the new todo in the DB when the user is not logged in

 ### GET /login
 - ✓ Renders login page for unauthenticated users
 - ✓ Redirects authenticated users to landing page